 Got questions?
 Get in touch.

-Switzerland is known for its efficiency.
-It is therefore no surprise that its healthcare system is one of the best in the world.
-The system is administered by each state of the Swiss confederation, known as a canton, and is a seamless solution that brings the public and private sectors together.
-Individual health insurance is compulsory for all residents, and there is no free healthcare.
-Waiting times are short, but like many things in Switzerland, it can be expensive.
-The Swiss generally speak German, French or Italian depending on where one is based, but English is spoken widely too.
+Switzerland is a country known for its efficiency and high standard of living, and it should therefore come as no surprise that the local healthcare system is renowned as one of the best in the world.
+This system is administered by each state of the Swiss confederation, known as a canton, and is a seamless solution that brings together the public and private sectors.

 New arrivals to Switzerland have three months to choose their policy and provide proof of insurance to their local authorities.
 Each family member must be insured individually.

-Expats may be exempt from the mandatory Swiss health insurance if they have a European Health Insurance Card, private health insurance or travel insurance, but it is best to check with authorities to ensure compliance.
+Expats may be exempt from the mandatory Swiss health insurance if they have a European Health Insurance Card or private international health insurance, but it is best to check with local authorities to ensure compliance.

 Most healthcare providers in Switzerland are private establishments and have world-renowned standards.
-Thanks to the basic health insurance policy, everyone has access to high quality healthcare, but not all medical issues are covered.
+Thanks to the basic health insurance policy, expats in Switzerland will have access to high quality healthcare, but not all medical issues are covered.
 Dental care is one of these, and many choose to pay for private dental insurance separately.

-Private health insurance also provides access to a wider choice of healthcare professionals, as some basic policies are limited to certain doctors and hospitals.
-Basic insurance only allows access to the general wards of a hospital; those that need a private, will have to pay for it themselves or rely on private insurance.
+International health insurance usually also provides access to a wider choice of healthcare professionals, as some basic policies are limited to certain doctors and hospitals.
+Basic insurance only allows access to the general wards of a hospital; those that need a private room, will have to pay for it themselves or rely on private insurance.

 Pharmacies in Switzerland, known as apotheke, are easily found in most towns and city centres.
 They generally operate from 9am to 5pm and are closed for an hour around lunchtime and all day on Sundays.
-Expats who need to find medication outside of normal hours can find an emergency pharmacy online, but bear in mind that these are generally more expensive.
+Expats who need to find medication outside of normal hours can access an emergency pharmacy, but bear in mind that these are generally more expensive.

 Opening a patient file incurs a small fee, so sticking with one pharmacy is a good idea.
 Branded medicine tends to cost more so it is recommended that expats ask the pharmacist for a generic version of the medication.